-Fort Campbell Soldier and Family Assistance Center (SFAC) provides tailored integrated support services and programs in a relaxed environment that fosters physical, spiritual and mental healing (EXORD 188-07) for wounded, injured, seriously ill and terminally ill Soldiers) and their Family members and caregivers, as poart of the Army's Warrior Care and Transition Program.
+Fort Campbell Soldier and Family Assistance Center (SFAC) provides tailored integrated recovery and transition support services and programs in a relaxed environment that fosters physical, spiritual and mental healing (EXORD 188-07) for wounded, injured, seriously ill and terminally ill Soldiers, their Family members and caregivers, as poart of the Army's Warrior Care and Transition Program.
 The SFAC one-stop location and operation equips and aids Soldiers in Transition adjusting to new life norms and making life changing decisions as they recover and transition back to duty or to Civilian life.